Kelly Park At Rock Springs

 Arrive Early

 Kelly Park/Rock Springs has strict visitor limits to preserve the environment and prevent overcrowding.
-Each morning, 280 vehicles will be allowed entry, and an additional 50 vehicles are allowed in after 1 pm with an afternoon parking pass.
+Each morning, 280 vehicles will be allowed entry, and an additional 50 vehicles may enter after 1 pm with an afternoon parking pass.

 If you can, a visit throughout the week is best.
-However, you must be there at 8 am or earlier if you can only visit during the weekend.
+However, you must be there by 8 am if you can only visit on the weekend.
 I can tell you firsthand that if you arrive at 8 am on the weekend, the line to get in will be backed up to the tube rentals.
 And, there’s a slim chance of getting in.

 You can check the state’s website before you head out.
 It will tell you if the park is at capacity.